full360/aws-guardduty-example/README.md

 This maturity level means that I implemented the actual member creation and invite via CloudFormation stack per region per member.
 A single stack creation actually creates the member and sends the invite for later processing via Python.

 ## Variable used for all steps
-Edit the file `requirements.tf` and set the list variable `region_list` to the regions you wish to enable AWS GuardDuty in.
+Edit the file `variables.tf` and set the list variable `region_list` to the regions you wish to enable AWS GuardDuty in.
 This affects the master and member accounts and is used in all steps of implementation.

+Edit the file `variables.tf` and set the variable `master_account_id` to the account ID of the master account.

 ## Steps to accomplish master account setup
 You'll need an S3 bucket to store the terraform state file.
 You have two options: Create a bucket for such storage **or** utilize an existing bucket.